MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/operators/array-update/$pop.md

 ---
-title: $pop (array update operator) usage on Azure Cosmos DB for MongoDB vCore
+title: $pop (array update) usage on Azure Cosmos DB for MongoDB vCore
 titleSuffix: Azure Cosmos DB for MongoDB vCore
 description: Removes the first or last element of an array.
 author: sandeepsnairms